 Carey also advises that those in harsher climates stick with a manufacturer's top-grade vinyl windows.
 "Almost every vinyl window manufacturer has a good, better, and best line," he says.
 "The 'best' is absolutely an option for our climate, 'better' is not so good for our climate, and 'good' is only good for our fish houses and deer stands."

 Vinyl windows come in a wide range of interior and exterior colors, and can be ordered with an interior wood veneer that can be painted or stained.
 However, be aware that vinyl itself can't be painted very easily, and that colors, especially dark ones, can fade over the years.

 There is some debate as to whether or not vinyl replacement windows will increase the value of your home.
 Some realtors and homeowners say it depends on the age and style of the house, while others, such as About.com's home renovation guide and the editors of DoItYourself.com say wood or clad-wood replacement windows increase the resale value of a house more than vinyl windows do.
 As About.com home renovation guide Lee Wallender writes, "Wood replacement windows appeal to home-buyers.
 There's nothing like the look of a nice clear-coated wood window."

-The 2014 Cost vs Value survey by Remodeling magazine paints a mixed picture.
+However, the 2016 Cost vs Value survey by Remodeling magazine paints a somewhat different picture.
 It tracks the cost and expected payback when the house is sold for a variety of remodeling projects, including vinyl and clad-wood replacement windows.
-In general, wood holds a small edge nationwide and in most regions.
+In the past, clad-wood held a small edge nationwide and in most regions.
 However, that's flipped around in the last two years, and the most recent finding gives vinyl the edge by a small margin nationwide in all but three of the various regions that it tracks.